skypto/content-md/programming-and-paradigms/old-oop-2.md

 That sums up the basics of Prototypical Inheritance.
 You have the lookup chain, and a couple tools for directly investigating or manipulating it.
-The next chapter will look at how to use this knowledge in the wild.
+Knowing when and how to use these tools can be tricky.
+Our first recommendation is to design your code so you don't have to deal with the look-up chain.
+The next chapter on Factories shows how to incorporate OOP into your app without using inheritance.
+If you really just want to use inheritance, skip to [Using Inheritance](#using-inheritance) to learn how.

 [TOP](#table-of-contents)
 ___